benmneb/vomad.life/content/chiang-mai-food.md

 On our first visit, I remember we looked at the menu thoroughly and both ordered two different things.
 I got the Quinoa Energy Salad (pictures below) and Hish got the Organic Tofu Salad.
 Mine was epic and I happily ate it every time we went back, which was roughly once a week after this.
 Hish's was disgusting and he didn't finish it, let alone ever order it again.
 Apparently, the tofu was like you imagine tofu is before you've ever had good tofu: white, tasteless and rubbery.
 Exactly as it is pictured on the menu.
 The accompanying fresh salad didn't make up for the lack of taste.

-<prominent-img src="chiang-mai-food/saladconcept-qinoaenergy" caption="The Number One vegan option at the Salad Concept and by far our most ordered meal: the Quinoa Energy Salad.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/saladconcept-qinoaenergy" caption="The Number One vegan option at the Salad Concept and by far our most ordered meal: the Quinoa Energy Salad.
 Absolutely delicious and one of the few ready-to-go options that are labelled vegan on the menu."></prominent-img>

 The other vegan options were guacamole with dipping vegetables (cucumber and carrot), which was great because they give you so much guacamole.
 So much that I couldn't finish it with the dipping veggies they gave me so I ordered the other vegan entreé, wedges, to help complete the task.
 Which they did wonderfully.

 I'm pretty certain the only other thing close to a vegan option on the menu, aside from drinks, was the Tofu Steak with Rice and Quinoa that I mentioned earlier - you just have to ask for it to be veganised.
 It usually comes with a fish-sauce based marinade, but we were able to successfully order it without the dead fish juice many times.
 For this meal to be feasible though, you just have to compensate for the lack of marinade and cover it with another sauce of your choice, as the "steak" is supremely dry otherwise.
 Many common sauces - ketchup, mustard etc - are freely available if you ask one of the super helpful staff members.

-<prominent-img src="chiang-mai-food/saladconcept-smoothie" caption="Delicious looking carrot, mango and orange smoothie.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/saladconcept-smoothie" caption="Delicious looking carrot, mango and orange smoothie.
 Just ask for no cows milk!"></prominent-img>

 The only other thing we could eat on the menu was the design your own salad, which I got only once, and chose to get it all wrapped up in a tortilla.
 It was really nice, but nothing compared to the Quinoa Energy Salad, they just really nailed that meal.